tylerharter/cs301-projects/spring19/p4/README.md

 ### Feature 6: Make a function to ask the Questions

 Notice how you have had to repeat code to ask question 1 and 2.
 Let's consolidate this into a function named askQuestion which has 2 parameters, one for the question and one for the answer.
-Use this function to ask both question 1 and question 2 from the global block.
+Call this function to ask both question 1 and question 2.

 ### Feature 7: Add another question